gradle/gradle/design-docs/managed-model.md

 ### ManagedSet defers creation of elements

+- Reasonable error message when action fails.
+- Support 'anonymous' links
+- Sync view logic with `CollectionBuilder` views.
+- Use same descriptor scheme as `CollectionBuilder`.
+- Use more efficient implementation of set query methods.
+- Allow `ManagedSet` to be used as a task dependency.
+- Fail when mutator rule for an input is not bound.

 ### ManagedSet supports Groovy DSL

+- Support passing a closure to `create()`
+- Validate closure parameter types.

 ### Support for managed container of tasks

 - Rename `CollectionBuilder` to `ManagedMap`.
 - Currently it is possible to get an element via `CollectionBuilder`, to help with migration.
 Lock down access to `get()` and other query methods.
     - Same for `size()`.
-- Add a read-only view of `ManagedMap`.
+- Lock down read-only view of `ManagedMap`, provide a `Map` as view.
 - Change `ManagedMap` to extend `Map`.
 - Mix in the DSL conveniences into the managed collections and managed objects, don't reuse the existing decorator.
-- Allow a `ManagedMap` to be added to model space by a `@Model` rule.
+- Allow a `ManagedMap` to be added to model space using a `@Model` rule.
 - Synchronisation back to `TaskContainer`, so that `project.tasks.all { }` and `project.tasks { $name { } }` works.
-- Need efficient implementation that does not scan all linked elements to check type.
+- Need efficient implementation of query methods that does not scan all linked elements to check type.
-- Lock down read-only view of `ManagedMap`, provide `Map` as view.
 - Implement `containsValue()`.
-- Separate out type registry.
+- Separate out type registry from the component/binary/source set containers.
+- Allow `ManagedMap` and `ManagedMap.values()` to be used as a task dependency.
+- Add `toString()` implementation.

 ### Expose a `ManagedMap` view for all model elements of type `PolymorphicDomainObjectContainer`.